 By meeting young people wherever they are.
 That means we:

-• Frequent all your favorite and values-aligned local businesses, whether it’s an ice cream shop or a brewery, concert venue or a music festival.
+- Frequent all your favorite and values-aligned local businesses, whether it’s an ice cream shop, brewery, concert venue, or music festival.

-• Can be found at major summer events across the state, whether it’s Pride, Juneteenth, the Underground Music Showcase, a farmers’ market, or a neighborhood block party
+- Can be found at major summer events across the state like Cinco de Mayo, Pride, Juneteenth, the Chile and Frijoles Festival, the Underground Music Showcase, a farmers’ market, or a neighborhood block party.

 Election Season(ing)

-We know that young people care more about issues than partisan politics, so when we tap into the political process, we center the issues that matter most to young people.
-Our exploration of local issues, while broadening our understanding of young people’s political priorities across the state, will always be reinforced by our work on campuses and in community to register and turn out young voters.
-We will continue to educate voters and connect them with the resources they need to get out the vote in all elections.
+We know that young people care more about issues than partisan politics, so we center the issues that matter most to young people in our work.
+Our exploration of local issues and young people’s political priorities will always be reinforced by our work to register and turn out young voters.
+We will continue educating voters and connecting them with the resources they need to vote in all elections.

 Now that we’ve launched the New Era Colorado Action Fund Small Donor Committee and Young People For All People independent expenditure, our work with candidates also looks different.
 These two entities allow us to work with and for Youth Agenda Champions—and flex young people’s political power—like never before.

-The young people we engage—our peers—stay involved with us year-round in our political system, beyond major elections, to keep fighting for a better Colorado.
+The young people we engage — our peers — stay involved with us year-round, beyond major elections, to keep fighting for a better Colorado.